How to Win CCDC: Injects

 Terrible response

 Here is a response that's just plain bad.
-I have, unfortunately seen something like this before.
+I have, unfortunately seen something like this before, but in the context of an incident report.

-You will not gain any points, or very few points for this of the competition judges are feeling generous.
+You will gain very few points for type of inject response, if the competition judges are feeling generous.
 This is a waste of time for all involved.
 Don't be this team.

 Acceptable Response

-Here is the "good" response, using my Homelab password requirements as the example.
-This can still be improved.
-First off, a box can be drawn around the relevant bits of the screenshots to highlight specific implementation details.
+Here is a good response, using my Homelab password requirements as the example.
+This can still be improved, of course.
 I could actually have the policy implemented in a manner that's compliant with CIS benchmarks or some other compliance framework.
-You probably should have screenshots from all different types of systems on there, and it would be wise to caption screenshots.
-That's just the stuff that comes to mind first.
-This response may not get all points, but it certainly will get you more than the previous one.
+This response may should get you most, if not all points.
+At the very least is that you will get more points than the previous response.

 Inject 23 - Org Chart